-Lastly, this approval is made with the understanding that the Applicant remains responsible for complying with all other applicable governmental requirements in connection with the approved use, prior to its commencement or establishment upon the subject property.
+Lastly, this approval is made with the understanding that the applicant remains responsible for complying with all other applicable governmental requirements in connection with the approved use, prior to its commencement or establishment upon the subject properties.
 Additional governmental requirements may include the issuance of building permits, the installation of approved wastewater disposal systems, compliance with the Fire Code, installation of improvements required by the American with Disabilities Act (ADA), among many others.
 Compliance with all applicable governmental requirements is a condition of this approval; failure to comply with such requirements will be considered a violation that may result in enforcement action by the Planning Department and/or the affected agencies.

-Based on the above, the request to construct an unmanned, 114-foot monopole, antennas and related improvements is hereby approved by the Leeward Planning Commission.
+Based on the above, the request to construct an unmanned, 124-foot monopole, antennas and related improvements is approved by the Windward Planning Commission.
 Approval of this request is subject to the following conditions:

 - 1. The applicant, its successors or assigns shall be responsible for complying with all stated conditions of approval. - 2.
 Construction of the proposed development shall be completed within five (5) years from the effective date of this permit.
 Prior to construction, the applicant, successors or assigns shall secure Final Plan Approval for the proposed development from the Planning Director in accordance with Section 25-2-71(c)(3), 25-2-72, 25-2-74 and 25-4-12, Chapter 25 (Zoning Code), Hawai'i County Code.
 Plans shall identify proposed structures, fire protection measures, access easements and any fencing associated with the use.
-Landscaping shall also be indicated on the plans along the perimeter of the 900 square-foot project site for the purpose of reasonably concealing the ground facilities from adjacent properties and the highway.
-The antenna plans shall be stamped by a structural engineer. - 3.
-The tower shall be constructed as represented in the revised tower design plans as a stealth "monopine tree" tower as indicated in Planning Department Exhibit 2.
+Landscaping shall also be indicated on the plans along the perimeter of the 750 square-foot project site for the purpose of mitigating any adverse noise or visual impacts to adjacent properties.
+The antenna plans shall be stamped by a structural engineer.